TimKoornstra/FinTwitBERT/README.md

 FinTwitBERT is based on [FinBERT](https://huggingface.co/ProsusAI/finbert) with added masks for user mentions (`@USER`) and URLs (`[URL]`).
 The model is pre-trained for 10 epochs with a focus on minimizing loss and applying early stopping to prevent overfitting.

 Find the pre-trained model and tokenizer here: [FinTwitBERT on HuggingFace](https://huggingface.co/StephanAkkerman/FinTwitBERT).

+## Model Results
+TODO: Compare loss, accuracy, and F1 between FinTwitBERT and other models as a table.

 ## Installation
 ```bash